 After the unveiling of Quentin Dupieux’s Reality, The Upcoming interviewed actors Jonathan Lambert and Élodie Bouchez and producer Grégory Bernard at the 71st Venice Film Festival.

 How was working with Quentin again?

-Jonathan Lambert: Quite the same as the first time, of course, the first time we met together we were talking about our references and the things we had in common about humour and cinema.
-We agreed that David Lynch’s movies are funny first, so we think about the same things, and that’s what I like in his movies, is that they are not common, they are not constructed like basic comedies with very strict cut editing and sound design and the fast situations.
-There’s something really calm, sometimes uneasy, and starting from these things that are not typical comedy he makes us laugh, I mean, he makes me laugh.
-That’s what I like, you see, because he’s making movies very weird but funny.
+Jonathan Lambert: Quite the same as the first time; of course, the first time we met together we were talking about our references and the things we had in common about humour and cinema.
+We agreed that David Lynch’s movies are funny first, so we think about the same things, and that’s what I like in his movies: they are not common, they are not constructed like basic comedies with very strict cut editing and sound design and fast situations.
+There’s something really calm, sometimes uneasy, and starting from these things that are not typical comedy he makes us laugh – I mean, he makes me laugh.
+That’s what I like, you see, because he’s making movies that are very weird but very funny.

-Was this the first time you saw the movie entirely today?
+Was today’s screening the first time you saw the movie in its entirety?

-JL: No, no, we saw it because we had some questions to answer before the screening but it’s better the second time because everything is so mixed between the reality and the dream and you don’t know when you are losing the reality, so the second time is better, because sometimes you’re trying to capture the moment where you’re not in reality, but in vain, because the film is built like this.
-You cannot say when it is reality and when it is not.
+JL: No, no, we saw it because we had some questions to answer before the screening but it’s better the second time because everything is so blurred between the reality and the dream and you don’t know when you are losing the reality, so the second time is better, because sometimes you’re trying to capture the moment where you’re not in reality, but in vain, because the film is built like this.
+You can’t say when it is reality and when i’s not.

-I remember when during the press conference of Inland Empire here in Venice, Jeremy Irons said he wasn’t understanding what was happening whilst filming.
-I’ve just seen it.
+Back during the press conference of Inland Empire here in Venice, Jeremy Irons said he didn’t understand what was happening whilst filming.
 How was it for you on the set of Reality?
 Did you understand what was going on?

 JL: Usually we never understand where we are going in any movies